 A white dot on the left, grains of millet on the right

-Causes, Symptoms and Remedies for Blackheads
+Causes, symptoms and remedies for blackheads

-You can remove them without incurring these risks with other systems:
+It is possible to remove them without incurring these risks with other systems:

 • Natural cosmetic products with exfoliating action , capable of controlling and reducing excess sebum.